Getting a wheelchair after spinal cord injury can definitely be overwhelming.

 Factors to Consider When Getting a Wheelchair After Spinal Cord Injury

-Here are 5 important factors you must consider before purchasing a wheelchair.
+Here are 5 important factors you and your physical therapist must consider before purchasing a wheelchair.

 1. Severity and Level of Your Spinal Cord Injury